TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Items.rst

    .. code-block:: php

       'items' => [
-         ['Green tomatoes'], // Note these should be LLL references ['Red peppers'],
+         ['label' => 'Green tomatoes'], // Note these should be LLL references ['label' => 'Red peppers'],
       ],

+   .. deprecated:: 12.3

+      Using the numerical index :php:`0` for setting the label is deprecated.
+      Use the newly introduced :php:`label` key.

    Further properties can be set per item, but not all of them apply to all renderTypes:

+   label (string or LLL reference)
+      The displayed title.

    invertStateDisplay (boolean)
       All renderTypes.
 If set to true, checked / unchecked state are swapped in view: A checkbox is marked checked if